eclipse/cloe/README.md

 To build all packages, you should run the following:

-    make export packages
+    make export VENDOR_ONLY=1
+    make package

 This will export Conan recipes for some of our dependencies and build the packages that are contained in the repository.
+If you want to make use of all your 64 CPU cores, you can run the last command like so:

+    make package USE_NPROC=1

 For more details on how this is done, have a look at the Makefiles in the repository root.